tristanb27/COMP426-final-project/README.md

 To create a recipe, click the button labeled "Create a Recipe" and follow the instructions from there.
 It is necessary to create

 ## What's Used
 MongoDB and mongoose, Spoonacular API to fetch recipe infomration like nutritional details, cooking times, similar recipes, Express.js framework.
-No CSS framework was used.